HDR Foundation Announces First 2022 Grants

 Grants in this cycle include projects designed to inspire student interest in water quality through technology, restore disappearing coastline and improve wellness through outdoor activities.
 A unique grant also considers the role an indoor environment can play in a therapeutic space.

-“It's so great to see this project get funded for all the good work they do, but also see how HDR continues to make a difference in the communities where we live,” said Leanne Ziettlow, HDR project manager, who sponsored a grant to Heartland Family Services to install artificial grass in a sensory atrium designed to calm students experiencing a behavioral health crisis.
+“It's so great to see this project get funded for all the good work they do, but also see how HDR continues to make a difference in the communities where we live,” said Leanne Ziettlow, HDR project manager, who sponsored a grant to Heartland Family Services to install artificial grass in a sensory atrium designed to calm students experiencing a behavioural health crisis.

 Employees also continued to recognize the need to educate and empower disadvantaged communities to combat food insecurity through community gardening.

 “I am very proud and excited that G Road was selected for an HDR Foundation Grant,” said Becky Santiago, HDR transit planner, who sponsored a grant to enhance G Road’s after-school gardening program by expanding storage space and adding a shade structure for outdoor learning.
-“Located in and focused specifically on the neighborhood I live in, G Road’s mission is to support young people through creative programming and intentional relationships.
+“Located in and focused specifically on the neighbourhood I live in, G Road’s mission is to support young people through creative programming and intentional relationships.
 This will make the space more functional for the programs year-round.”

 Global Food Bank Grants